How to get rid of mealybugs on orchids is a question I often get.

-To wash the roots at high temperatures, boil some water then let it cool.
-Dip the roots in purified water while it is still warm and let the roots soak for around ten minutes.
+To wash the roots at high temperatures, boil some water, then let it cool.
+Dip the roots in purified water while still warm and let them soak for around ten minutes.

 The warm temperatures and short time will be sufficient to either drown any hitchhiking mealybugs attached to the roots or knock any lingering eggs loose into the water.

 After soaking the roots, gently shake them and leave them to air dry for a little while.

 As it is drying, prepare the new container by wiping it down with rubbing alcohol (70% isopropyl).

 4. Pruning Damaged Roots

 Before repotting the orchid in the freshly sterilized potting mix, inspect the roots for damage and prune off any rotted roots.

 It is straightforward if you’re unsure how to cut orchid roots.
 After disinfecting your pruners or scissors, inspect the roots for soft brown patches.

 Those are rotted.
 To cut them off, make the cuts diagonally.